sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 Create **server.env** from **<path_to_liberty>/wlp/usr/servers/<SERVER_NAME>** directory.

-The default IDA data folder is **/var/ida/data**, if the default value is not applicable, then add the following environment variable to change the default IDA data folder:
+The default IDA data folder is **/var/ida/data**.
+If the default value is not applicable, then add the following environment variable to change the default IDA data folder:
 ```
 ENGINE_CONFIG_DATA_DIR=<your_ida_data_path>
 ```